 The main feature of LINE is the ability to create groups.
-The Japanese use the app primarily to communicate with their internal groups.
+The Japanese mainly use the app to communicate with their internal groups.
 Only secondarily do they get used to connecting to an individual.
 This is the main attraction for the Japanese.

 Okay, WhatsApp also has this ability to create groups, but foreigners in general prefer to communicate privately with the person.

 Another super important factor is that you don't have to provide your phone number to add the person.
-You can do this using an ID or QR code.
+You can do this via an ID or QR code.
 You also need to accept a friend request, avoiding receiving messages from strangers.

 How did LINE become more popular than WhatsApp?

 The app started very weak.
 Until they started to include numerous “stamps” for purchase.
 Again, for inexplicable reasons, younger Japanese people spend money on these stamps to “personalize” their messages.

 With probably the highest number of graphic designers per capita in the history of the universe, this guarantees a constant flow of new designs, on a native cultural level.

 Not to mention, the same capabilities of WhatsApp already existed on LINE even before they existed on WhatsApp.

 It is believed that over 70 million people currently use this app in Japan.
 This popularity exists in Japan even before WhatsApp became popular.
 In 2013, LINE and WhatsApp had a relatively equal user base.